 In recent years, Howard has led payments-related technology transactions with every major bank in the United States and the United Kingdom, major payment networks, the largest providers of point-of-sale terminals, and the world's largest technology companies.
 He has also led major supply chain and technology development transactions with some of the largest makers of consumer electronics components in Taiwan, South Korea, and Japan.

 Prior to his first tenure with the Firm, Howard served as Assistant Attorney General in the New York Office of the Attorney General's Antitrust Bureau, where he was a member of the trial team in US et al. v.
-Oracle, he assisted in enforcing the settlement in New York v.
-Microsoft, and he prosecuted illegal shill-bidding on e-Bay.
+Oracle, and he prosecuted illegal shill-bidding on e-Bay.
 Prior to joining the Office of the Attorney General, Howard clerked for United States District Judge Robert Pratt in the Southern District of Iowa.

 "Trademark and Licensing Issues: Increasing Your Bottom Line in 2011," White & Case seminar, Palo Alto, CA (February 3, 2011)